mehulkar/mehulkar.com/source/blog/2018/04/auto-closing-attribute-selectors.md

 categories: javacript, css, frontend
 ---

-I discovere something weird the other day.
+I discovered something weird the other day.
 It looks like in Chrome and Firefox, attribute selectors will automatically be closed.
 Consider this example:

 ```js